Atxada/EZ_Project/README.md

 > [!IMPORTANT]
 > - This project is not intended to be commercial or studio use, it's only a part of my personal project.
-> - I do not own any images shown in the application demo, all rights belong to it's rightful artists. no copyright infringement intended.
+> - I do not own any images shown in the application demo, all rights belong to its rightful artists.
+No copyright infringement intended.